 Even today, more than 75% of organizations have a centralized Analytics and BI function which needs to be dismantled and restructured into a HUB-AND-SPOKE model.

-This would allow the analysts and data scientists to be positioned in different business functions as a frontline team and be equally responsible for delivering on the operational KPIs.
+This data democratization would allow the analysts and data scientists to be positioned in different business functions as a frontline team and be equally responsible for delivering on the operational KPIs.

-By decentralizing the Analytics and BI Function, and creating a Data Literacy Champion group, we can set up a closed-feedback loop among Business, IT, BI and Advanced Analytics functions, which can be leveraged to create an organization-wide Knowledge Graph (Ontology Framework) which can sit on top of the enterprise data bus and can enable the Advanced Analytics teams to bring additional context, relevancy, and actionability in their insights.
+By decentralizing the Analytics and BI function, and creating a Data Literacy Champion group, we can set up a closed-feedback loop among Business, IT, BI and Advanced Analytics functions, which can be leveraged to create an organization-wide Knowledge Graph (Ontology Framework) which can sit on top of the enterprise data bus and can enable the Advanced Analytics teams to bring additional context, relevancy, and actionability in their insights.

 What business is demanding is Speed to Actionable Insights, Faster Action TAT, and Self-Service BI Adoption, and these expectations can be met by investing in an AI-powered augmented analytics solution (e.g. Course5 Discovery), which promises proactive anomaly detection, causal insights, data simulations, and prescriptive recommendations.

 To meet the needs of this audience, corporates need to develop a Product Mindset when it comes to their data and start looking at the data beyond dashboards and scorecards.
 This is a time to invest in building point Solutions and Apps that focus exclusively on the unmet business needs to make the consumption process easier by publishing the insights via Chat, Voice, Search, Portals, Mobile Apps, WhatsApp and Email, and expedite the decision-making process.